gem-pasteur/macsyfinder/doc/input.rst

                         Gene name + the profile suffix.
-For instance, if the Gene is named 'gspG' and the suffix is '.hmm3', then the profile should be placed in the specified folder 'profile_dir' and be named 'gspG.hmm3'
+For instance, if the Gene is named 'gspG' and the suffix is '.hmm3', then the profile should be placed in the specified folder 'profile_dir' and be named 'gspG.hmm3'.
+                        (default: ".hmm")

 General options::